kraftbj/lets-encrypt-wp/CONTRIBUTING.md

 having all checks passing, but just know that it will not be merged until the checks are passing.

+All code is merged directly to master when it is ready for a merge.
+Individual releases will be tagged as necessary.
+When working on a patch branch off of master.

 ## Pull requests

 Maintainers of this project aim for a high level of test covered code.